demsullivan/latitude/README.md

 ## What is Latitude?

-Lattitude is an AWS-based tool which scours the web for consulting leads.
-Driven by a list of sources and parser functions stored in DynamoDB, a Lambda function is executed on a regular basis to fetch data from these sources and store them in a database.
+Latitude is a tool which scours the web for consulting leads, driven by a list of lead sources stored in AWS DynamoDB.
+There are three main components:

+* Lambda Python function - executed on a regular basis to fetch data from the sources and store them in DynamoDB.
-The React-based frontend then loads these leads from DynamoDB and displays them in an easy-to-read format.
+* Minimal Python/web.py backend - used for user authentication and some basic interactivity
+* Grunt/ES6/Handlebars frontend - a custom Gruntfile built to support integration between Bower+ES6+Handlebars

 ## Setup and Installation